Residential Photovoltaic Energy Storage Explained

 Ever opened your electricity bill and wondered, "How did we get here?"
 Across the U.S., residential rates have jumped 15% since 2020.
 The problem isn't just cost - it's the brittle nature of our power grids.
 Last month's rolling blackouts in Phoenix left 40,000 homes sweating through 110°F nights.
 Traditional lithium-ion batteries?
 They're kinda like putting a Band-Aid on a broken dam.

-Residential Thermal Storage Explained
+Residential Battery Storage Systems Explained